shanyou/ncserial/README.md

 ncserial
 ===
-nginx config parser for the Go language
+nginx config parser and builder for the Go language

 # Instruction
 `ncserial` use interface `Directive` and `BlockDirective` to represent nginx config directive.